Zicore/IntTrader/README.md

 ================
 * API Keys Management
 * Encrypted Settings for the API Keys and Secrets
-* Bitcoin Address Lookup via Blockchain
+* Bitcoin Address Lookup via Blockchain (Wallet Balances)

 Unfinished Features
 ================
 * OrderBook price grouping.
 It currently has a harcoded 2($) step for each group, which obviously wont work for prices lower than Bitcoin, also the grouping itself isn't finished yet.
 * Kraken orders which need two prices are not working yet e.g. stop-loss-limit.

-IntTrader Dashboard
+IntTrader - Dashboard
 ================
 The Dashboard is an overview about different pair prices.
 The Dashboard is planned to be customizable.